wp-plugins/listly/readme.txt

 4. Affiliate product lists have never been easier to create, share & embed (needs Pro)
 5. [Get more from your Twitter lists by turning them into social content](http://venturebeat.com/2013/12/06/list-ly-makes-twitter-lists-significantly-more-awesome-social-shareable-manageable-and-rankable/).
 People lists are a great tool for building engagement eg [Top 10 Women in Business Intelligence](http://www.antivia.com/blog/?p=2435) - 50% of the views came from the blog / 50% from Listly.

-30% of blog posts on the web are in the form of numbered lists.
+30% of blog posts on the web are in the form of numbered lists, for good reason.
+Lists work.
 Numbered list posts are the best performing content on the web.
 Listly just makes those posts social & collaborative.
 Listly turns lists in a form of media on a par with slides & video.

 **Watch to learn the value of embedding Listly lists on your blog:**